ml4ai/tomcat/docs/developer/message-bus.rst

 'streams' of data, called 'topics'.
 The data on the bus is in the form of 'messages', which are usually in a lightweight machine-readable plain text format (in our case, we use JSON messages).
-Client applications can then 'subscribe' and 'publish' to specific topics, dealing with only a subset of the information.
+Client applications can then 'subscribe' and 'publish' to specific topics, thus having to deal with only a subset of the information on the bus rather than all of it.

+A message *broker* is a program that serves to handle the flow of messages, routing them as necessary between the publishers and subscribers.
+It enables asynchronicity by storing messages on a topic until all the subscribers who have subscribed to the topic have received them.

 - What is a message broker?
 - How do we use one in ToMCAT?